Weddings @ Bel Air

 Wedding Reception Services

 With its pristine setting and 180 degree view of the San Fernando Valley, the Discipleship Center is uniquely situated to offer a spectacular setting for your special day.
 Just across the patio from the Sanctuary, with almost 6,700 square feet of divisible space, the Discipleship Center can accommodate receptions of many sizes.
-To celebrate your wedding in our charming venue, contact the Reception Hostess.
+To celebrate your wedding in our charming venue, contact the Wedding Director.

 Most rehearsals last about one hour.
 It is not unusual for the church to schedule more than one rehearsal in one evening, so it is important for everyone in the wedding party to arrive on time.
 Please take into consideration the heavy traffic hours and plan accordingly.
 All of the wedding party is to attend, including parents and relatives to be escorted as a part of the ceremony, candle lighters, ushers, scripture readers and family who are included in the ceremony.
 This will enable each one to practice their part and allow all to be more confident on the wedding day.